MarlinFirmware/MarlinDocumentation/README.md

 ## How to contribute

 To work with the documentation, first you need to make a Fork of this repository in your own Github account, then locally clone **your MarlinDocumentation fork**.
 You should do all work within your own fork before submitting it to us.
-You can use Github's "Open in Desktop" option, or from your own desktop open a terminal/cmd window and do:
+You can download the [GitHub Desktop app](https://desktop.github.com/) and use Github's "Open in Desktop" option, or from your own desktop open a terminal/cmd window and do:
   - `cd C:\` (for example)
   - `git clone https://github.com/MarlinFirmware/MarlinDocumentation.git`